 The themes and issues addressed by the Smart Future Initiative are resulting from the Mission statement.
 In the following, we provide selected prominent examples.

-Human in the Loop
+Human in the Loop and in Control

 The design of Smart Environments and Smart Cities is often determined by a technology-driven approach resulting in an overwhelming automation.
 This is to be contrasted by an approach of "keeping the human in the loop" which results from a perspective of providing People-Oriented, Empowering Smartness where the empowering function is in the foreground and which can be summarized as "smart spaces make people smarter".
 More details can be found here.